wetox-team/flipperzero-firmware/ReadMe.md

 * Flashing the firmware using the blackmagic board with `make blackmagic_load`
 * Removing T5577 passwords via the cli command `rfid clear_pass_t5577` using a dictionary attack
+* Support for inverted screens via a toggle in the desktop settings

 # Clone the Repository